ChristopheCode/casualenglish/README.md

 ## 👥 Our Team

-- **Developers** – UI and learning experience
+- **Developers** – Building the user interface and learning experience
-- **Designers** – Clean and accessible visual layout
+- **Designers** – Creating a clean and accessible visual layout
-- **Teachers** – Educational quality of the content
+- **Teachers** – Ensuring the educational quality of the content

 ---

 ## 🎯 Our Mission

-To help students strengthen their English skills with simple, focused, and interactive exercises centered on irregular verbs.
+To help students improve their English skills with clear, focused, and interactive exercises centered on irregular verbs.

 ---